Cray-HPE/docs-csm/operations/boot_orchestration/Configure_the_BOS_Timeout_When_Booting_Nodes.md

     The example below increases the number of retries to 360, which results in a timeout of 1800 seconds or 30 minutes if the sleep interval is not changed from the default value of 5 seconds.
 Different values might be needed depending on system size.

-    Add the following values to the config map:
+    Add the following values to the ConfigMap:

     ```bash
     - name: "NODE_STATE_CHECK_NUMBER_OF_RETRIES"
       value: "360"
     ```

-    The new variables need to be placed under the environment \(`env:`\) section in the config map.
-As an example, the `env` section in the config map looks as below.
+    The new variables need to be placed under the environment \(`env:`\) section in the ConfigMap.
+As an example, the `env` section in the ConfigMap looks as below.

     ```bash
     env: